hatfieldlibrary/dspace-angular-client/README.md

 #  DSpace UI with NodeJs and AngularJs

-This DSpace UI prototype uses NodeJs middleware and AngularJs.
+This DSpace UI prototype uses NodeJs and AngularJs.
 Much of the work here is based on an approach we are already exploring in ernest with other projects.

 Data is retrieved from DSpace using the REST API.